 You might think, “Boy this is a lot of bowing,” but as you train you will grow comfortable with the custom and understand its purpose.
 At the end of class, you will receive a command to “Kneel and remove your belt and bow. ” I am a Christian and a deacon and I understand the religious undertones this custom might create.
 You are not worshiping; you are just performing a custom.
 If you would like to talk to me in more depth, please talk to me before class.

 While training, you will find yourself in close proximity to other students.
 Please make sure your uniform is clean and you shower regularly.
 Additionally, for our students that wear makeup, please remove it before training.
 Keep finger and toe nails trimmed because a scratch or cut could lead to an infection.
 Please remove all jewelry (rings/necklaces/earrings, etc…).

-Lastly, if you are ill, please do not train as to protect your fellow students from the possibility of becoming ill.
+Lastly, please do not train when you are sick, in order to protect your fellow students from the possibility of becoming ill.